kinseyzaire/galvanize-intro-to-deploying-express-pg-apps-to-heroku/README.md

 ## Objectives

-* Understand what Heroku is
+* Understand what Heroku is and how it works
+* Be able to use Heroku logs to debug
 * Understand what an environment variable is
 * Be able to use the `dotenv` core module
 * Be able to deploy an Node/Express app to Heroku using the CLI